 Dr Cope sees many patients from other surgeons both in Australia and overseas who need implants exchanged or breast augmentation revision surgery.

 This surgery is much more complicated than the first breast augmentation surgery and has more risks associated with the surgery.
-However, if you are insured then some of the costs are usually paid by your health fund.

 Some of the most common reasons for having implant revision include:

 - displacement of the implant position, which causes either a too wide or too narrow cleavage, or a ‘double-bubble’ if the implant is lower than the breast

 - capsular contracture, when your body’s scar around the implant becomes firm

 - rippling, when the amount of tissue covering your implant is too thin

 - change in implant size (either up or down) or change in shape